 In 1837, construction began on a new building, which would provide a permanent home for the school’s press.
 Fieldstone was gathered from the surrounding hillsides, timbers were cut from forests on the opposite side of the island and laboriously hauled to the site.
 Lime for mortar was made down at the shoreline by burning coral that had been culled from offshore reefs.
 The result was a strong, pitched-roof, two- room house that served the school for more than a century.

 In the Printing House, seminary scholars composed a classic work of ancient Hawaiian history and traditions entitled “Moolelo Hawaii.”
 David Malo, one of the seminary’s first students and Native Hawaiian scholars, contributed to the historical part of the book and is listed as its author.
 An original 1838 publication is on display in today’s museum.
 Students printed the Hawaiian Kingdom’s first paper currency as well as manuscripts, which are also displayed.

 By the late 1960s, the Printing House had fallen into such serious disrepair that it was no longer used and declared unsafe for occupancy.
 Because of its long association with Lahainaluna High School, a citizen’s movement lobbied to restore Hale Pa‘i and the building restoration became one of the earliest Lahaina Restoration Foundation projects.
 After much fundraising and lobbying at the state level, the Lahaina Restoration Foundation was awarded the first grant in State of Hawai‘i history for the restoration of a state-owned building.
-The project was completed in 1983, and Hale Pa‘i now serves as a printing museum.
+The project was completed in 1983, and Hale Pa‘i now serves as a printing museum and archive center.